Tenants doing it tough

 You can't stop paying your rent if your landlord doesn't do the repairs.
 But you may be entitled to apply to your relevant tenancy tribunal to have your rent paid into a special account until the repairs are done.

 So what sort of repairs and maintenance are covered?
-The standard of repairs you can expect will differ depending on:
+For non-urgent repairs, the standard of repairs you can expect will differ depending on:

 - the state of the property when you moved in